 The Executive Committee shall be the sole authority for the Interpretation of this Club Constitution and any Schedules attached hereto, or any guidance documents developed at the Executive’s direction for the purpose of Club administration.

-The decision of the Executive upon any question of interpretation, or upon any matter affecting the Club, shall be final and binding on the members, and shall not under any circumstances be subject to appeal to any Court of Law.
+The decision of the Executive Committee upon any question of interpretation, or upon any matter affecting the Club, shall be final and binding on the members, and shall not under any circumstances be subject to appeal to any Court of Law.

 Schedule A – Roles and Responsibilities